Semilocal Milnor K-theory: Introduction

 relating algebraic $K$-theory to motivic cohomology (see, e.g.,~\cite{FS}).

 By well-known theorems of Nesterenko--Suslin~\cite{NS} and Totaro~\cite{Tot} the Milnor $K$-theory ring $K_*^M(k)$ is isomorphic to the ring $\bigoplus H^n_{\zar}(k,\bb Z(n))$.
 We also know that $H^1_{\zar}(k,\bb Z(2))=K_3^{\ind}(k)$, where $K_3^{\ind}(k)$ is the indecomposable $K$-theory of $k$.
 The other motivic cohomology groups are a complete mystery.
 Their computation, and hence computation of algebraic $K$-theory, is one of the hardest problems in the field and several outstanding conjectures are related to this problem.
-For instance, the celebrated Beilinson--Soul\'e Vanishing Conjecture states that all motivic cohomology groups $H^p_{\zar}(k,\bb Z(q))$ vanish for $p\leq 0$.
+For instance, the celebrated Beilinson--Soul\'e Vanishing Conjecture states that all motivic cohomology groups $H^p_{\zar}(k,\bb Z(q))$ vanish for $p\leq 0$ and $q>0$~\cite[\S3]{SV}.
+The finite coefficient motivic cohomology groups are much better understood due to the norm residue isomorphism theorem (formerly known as Milnor/Bloch--Kato Conjectures) relating the motivic cohomology to \'etale cohomology~\cite{V10}.
+The mysteries (such as the Beilinson--Soul\'e Vanishing Conjecture) mostly surround the $K$-theory and motivic cohomology with rational coefficients.
 In positive characteristic, the Beilinson conjecture states that Milnor $K$-theory and Quillen $K$-theory agree rationally:

 As we have mentioned above, Milnor $K$-theory is isomorphic to the motivic cohomology diagonal $\bigoplus H^n_{\zar}(k,\bb Z(n))$.
 The main purpose of this paper is to introduce and investigate ``semilocal Milnor $K$-theory of fields".
 We show that it is precisely related to motivic cohomology outside the diagonal.
 An advantage of the theory is that it is defined in elementary terms whereas the motivic complexes are sophisticated and enormously hard for computations.
 All the definitions of the motivic complexes are strictly geometric, whereas the definition of semilocal Milnor $K$-theory is strictly algebraic (whenever the base field is infinite -- see Remark~\ref{naive}).